 I was very lucky last Monday because the rainy front coming from France was late.
 The weather forecast was predicting cloudy total and passing rainfalls on May 9 Monday since 12am in the south part of the UK.
 Finally, the Sun totally disappeared after 4:30pm, so I could observe the first part of 2016 transit.

 You can see the weather conditions on the maps below.
 The red spot indicates the place of my observation, which was situated on a front of the place of my current work in Aylesbury – BT Telephone Exchange.

 It is vital to say about the 2016 Mercury transit circumstances.
 It started at 12:12 and finished at 19:41.
 The beginning (and end) times mark the instants when the limb of Mercury first (and last) touches the Sun’s edge, which takes just over three minutes to cross.
 The duration of transit is around 7h30m (see picture below).

 I have observed the transit of Mercury for the first time.
 I expected a small pot on the solar disc.
 Fortunately, I brought a camera with myself.
 This is quite a simple compact camera with a 12x zoom.
 I was stumped, that I couldn’t see a small spot on the Sun when I using the dark glass.
 I could notice Mercury just after using the zoom.

 Transit of Mercury prove of less scientific interest than those of Venus, and this is not just because Venus has a substantial atmosphere which shows as a bright ring as it traverses the solar limb – Mercury with the merest trace of an atmosphere, displays no such effect.

 Here are my photos from the amateur observation.
 It has been taking by Canon Powershot SX 130IS (12 Mpx).
-I was documenting transit of Mercury twice on 14:00 BST and 16:30 BST just before start raining.
+I was documenting transit of Mercury twice at 14:00 BST and 16:30 BST just before start raining.

-I was excited of Mercury
+I was excited about Mercury